jairforo/ddd-symfony-super-skeleton/README.md

 # PHP SOLID SUPER SKELETON
-The idea of this repository is give a quick skeleton for a modern PHP application using Symfony and DDD.
+The idea of this repository is give a quick skeleton for a modern PHP application using Symfony and DDD, Hexagonal Architecture, CQRS and event sourcing.

 ## How to build the application
 ```